vigith/containerization/README.md

 #### Testing the Setup

 In the prompt you created (that is how you got the PID).
 Try to do a connect.
+(Reuse the same prompt, don't kill the process already created (and thus the namespaces))

 **Prompt 1**
 ```shell